Imalent MS03 review | powerful flashlight

 The build quality is very well, machining is precise, all tolerances are excellent, and the O-rings are an exact fit.
 I could not find any flaws, except being the printing of the serial number being a bit off;–)

 Anodization is good as well, the light does not show any flaws, and it shows to be durable since the clip was pulled off several times.
 This did not affect the anodization and left no marks or scratches.
 So the conclusion is that the finish is well made.

-The pitch of the threads is very fine and square-shaped.
-Compared to other lights, the threads are on the small side but they are more than adequate.
+The pitch of the threads is excellent and square-shaped.
+Compared to other lights, the threads are on the small side but adequate.
 The threads came well lubed so that they will last a long time.

-The overall quality is just good, no flaws or whatsoever.
+The overall quality is just good, with no flaws or whatsoever.